 What are phytonutrients?

 Plant foods are excellent sources of vitamins and minerals, which are essential nutrients that our bodies need to function.
 But beyond these benefits, plant foods also provide phytonutrients.
 These compounds are not considered essential nutrients like vitamins or minerals, but research suggests they can be extremely beneficial for our health.
-Phytonutrients act as antioxidants—research suggests they help boost the immune system, support healthy cell function, and may even have anti-inflammatory and anti-cancer properties.
+Phytonutrients act as antioxidants—research suggests they help boost the immune system, support healthy cell function, and may even have anti-cancer and anti-inflammatory properties.

 “When humans eat plant foods, phytonutrients protect us from chronic diseases,” explains Katherine D. McManus, MS, RD, LDN for Harvard Health.
 “Phytonutrients have potent anti-cancer and anti-heart disease effects.
 And epidemiological research suggests that food patterns that include fruits and vegetables are associated with a reduced risk of many chronic diseases, including cardiovascular disease, and may be protective against certain types of cancers.”